MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/azure-best-practices/contoso-migration-rebuild.md

     ![Rename and upload](./media/contoso-migration-rebuild/configure-webapp3.png)

-6. They click the file to get the URL.
+6. They select the file to get the URL.
 The URL is used by the app when it pulls down the configuration files.

     ![App URL](./media/contoso-migration-rebuild/configure-webapp4.png)